ddev/ddev-mongo/README.md

    MONGODB_URL=mongodb://db:db@mongo:27017
    ```

-Mongo Express will now be accessible by running `ddev mongo-express` command.
+Mongo Express can now be started on demand using the `ddev mongo-express` command.
+(This optional feature is available starting from DDEV v1.24.4+.)

 ## Usage